by-student-2017/skprogs-v.0.2.1/README.rst

 Slater-Koster Parameters for the Periodic Table: Part 1, Electronic Structure
 =============================================================================
-Small sample problem (I can't increase the number of samples (number of trials), but I want to get as accurate an answer (parameters) as possible)
+Small sample problem (We can't increase the number of samples (number of trials), but we want to get as accurate an answer (parameters) as possible)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By STUDENT